DarkGengar/100DaysOfMLCode/README.md

 **Thoughts:** I hope I can implement the Monte Carlo method in the next few days. to compare it with the TD Learning methods.
 I am excited to see the next chapter of the course Move 37.

+## Day 16: October 8, 2018

+**Today's Progress:** I have some trouble with my implementation of the Monte Carlo mehtod and I hope I can fix the problem in the next few days.
+Start chapter 5 RL in Continuous Spaces of the course Move 37.

+**Thoghts:** Chapter 5 of the course Move 37 seems to be very interesting.